Public invited to learn more about the use of unmanned aircraft at a demonstration in Kremmling

 By Summit Voice

-Filed under: Colorado, Colorado Division of Wildlife, Colorado State Parks, Environment, public lands, wildlife | Tagged: Colorado, Colorado parks and wildlife, fishing, hunting, sportsmens roundtable, wildlife | Leave a Comment »
+Filed under: biodiversity, Colorado, Colorado Division of Wildlife, Colorado State Parks, endangered species, Environment, wildlife | Tagged: Colorado parks and wildlife, drones, Environment, Greater sage-grouse, Kremmling Colorado, USGS, wildlife, wildlife monitoring | 1 Comment »